 When it comes to settling a back or neck injury claim, an injured victim is best-served by laying all the cards on the table – which will ultimately lead to the maximum possible recovery and payout.
 This means that the injured accident victim must review the totality of the financial impact following the crash, from physical injuries to property damage to mental and emotional turmoil – and make a claim accordingly.

-As always, be sure to speak with an experienced and reputable Dallas car accident attorney prior to accepting a settlement agreement from an insurance provider, as the company will pay you the least amount possible.
+As always, be sure to speak with an experienced and reputable Dallas auto crash attorney prior to accepting a settlement agreement from an insurance provider, as the company will pay you the least amount possible.

-In addition to the past and current medical expenses listed above, claimants with a severe neck or back injury should also include an estimated value of future medical costs, particularly if the injury caused paralysis or immobility.
+In addition to the past and current medical expenses listed above, claimants with severe neck or back injuries should also include an estimated value of future medical costs, particularly if the injury caused paralysis or immobility.

-If you recently suffered injuries in a catastrophic motor vehicle accident, please do not hesitate to contact the Law Office of Julie Johnson, PLLC today at 214-290-8001.
+If you recently suffered injuries in a catastrophic motor vehicle accident, please do not hesitate to contact the Law Office of Julie Johnson, PLLC today at 214-290-8001 for a free consultation.